SubiyaCryolite/jds/README.md

 ```

 ### 1.1.3 Defining Enums
-JdsEnums are an extension of fields.
+JdsEnums are an extension of fieldIds.
 However, they are designed for cases where one or more constant values are required.
 Usually these values would be represented by CheckBoxes, RadioButtons or Combo Boxes in a UI.
 In this example we will define Sex as an enumerated value with the following options (Male, Female, Other).
 First of all we'd have to define a standard fieldEntity of type ENUM_TEXT.
 ```java
 public class Fields